hermannm/ipfinder/README.md

 # ipfinder

-Go utility package for finding your public IP and local IPs.
+Go utility package for finding your local and public IP addresses.

 Run `go get hermannm.dev/ipfinder` to add it to your project!